A Visit to the Virginia Military Institute in Lexington, VA

 Over the years, alumni have earned numerous military honors, including seven who earned the Congressional Medal of Honor, the nation's highest military award.
 Their stories are shared and preserved on campus and through alumni records that honor the bravery and sacrifice of these cadets turned heroes.

 A visit to the institute wouldn't be complete without a stop at the VMI Museum in the basement of Memorial Hall (formerly the VMI Chapel).
 Here, visitors can view personal effects from the Battle of New Market, the school's class rings, and other historical artifacts, including Stonewall Jackson's horse, named "Little Sorrel," which was preserved and is displayed after his natural death in 1886.
-A rare 800-piece firearms collection, which includes Lewis and Clark's air rifle, used during the legendary 1803 Northwest Expedition, an Artemis Wheeler revolving carbine, an incredibly rare firearm, and, a fully engraved Porter rifle, one of only a handful in existence, and stunning examples of scrimshaw, 19th-century sailor carvings made on whale bone and ivory.
+A rare 800-piece firearms collection, which includes Lewis and Clark's air rifle, used during the legendary 1803 Northwest Expedition, an Artemis Wheeler revolving carbine, an incredibly rare firearm, and a fully engraved Porter rifle, one of only a handful in existence, and stunning examples of scrimshaw, 19th-century sailor carvings made on whale bone and ivory.

 A visit to VMI is like stepping into a time capsule that blends honor, service, scholarship, and sacrifice.
-It's where past meets present and tradition guides the future.
+It's where the past meets the present and tradition guides the future.
 Whether you're a prospective cadet, a military history buff, or just passing through Lexington, the Virginia Military Institute offers a powerful and moving experience you will never forget.

 Until my next adventure!